mohitsinghal315/text_sepration/README.md

     Filtered text extracted from the specified page, excluding text within detected tables.
     Tables detected in the PDF displayed using HTML in the Gradio interface.

-Contributing

-Contributions are welcome!
-Please fork the repository, create a pull request, and suggest improvements or additional features.
-License

-This project is licensed under the MIT License - see the LICENSE file for details.